-Francis' injunction that parishes should be a field hospital, in which the wounded are healed, gets lived out at this parish on Burnside Avenue, next to two rock theater venues and the city's tallest office tower.
+Francis' injunction that parishes should be a field hospital, in which the wounded are healed, gets lived out at this parish on West Burnside Street,* next to two rock theater venues and the city's tallest office tower.
 The church is barely recognizable, fitting into the urban landscape like another office building in a neighborhood which includes a series of social service venues for the city's growing homeless population.
 There is no space between the church and the street.

 Portland, a city whose unofficial motto is to stay weird, has long attracted the unaffiliated, ever since it was established as a 19th-century logging village, bringing with it single men seeking a fortune in the Pacific Northwest.
 Today Portland is filled with quirky coffee bars and taverns, legal pot outlets, and a growing influx of young hipsters tired of the hassle of long commutes in southern California and other places.
 The result: rising rents and increasing homelessness, especially for the mentally ill and the drug addicted who crowd certain streets here.